SmileAPI/smile-openapi/docs/english/Chapter-4.md

     <script type="text/javascript">
         const smileLinkModal = new SmileLinkModal({
             /**
              * The Link API URI.
-Note: Sandbox and Production modes are using different API URIs.
+Note: Sandbox and Production modes use different API URIs.
              */
             apiHost: 'https://link-sandbox.smileapi.io/v1',

             /**
              * User token passed from your backend service which is obtained from the Smile API.
              */
             userToken: '<usertoken>',

             /**
              * Use provider id to promote certain providers to the top of the list.
 Example ['upwork', 'freelancer'] */
             topProviders: [],

             /**
-            * Use provider id to filter provider list.
+             * Use provider id to show only select providers in the widget.
 Example ['upwork', 'freelancer'] */
             providers: [],

             /**
              * Enable or disable file uploads.
              */
             enableUpload: true,

             onAccountCreated: ({